 - IllegalArgumentException IllegalArgumentException Thrown when scheduler is null, or the schedulable's existing parameter values are not compatible with scheduler.
-Also when this schedulable may not use the heap and scheduler is located in heap memory. - IllegalAssignmentError IllegalAssignmentError when the schedulable cannot hold a reference to scheduler or the current Schedulable is running and its associated SchedulingParameters are incompatible with scheduler. - SecurityException SecurityException when the caller is not permitted to set the scheduler for this schedulable. - IllegalThreadStateException IllegalThreadStateException when scheduler refuses to accept this schedulable at this time due to the state of the schedulable.
+Also when this schedulable may not use the heap and scheduler is located in heap memory. - IllegalAssignmentError IllegalAssignmentError when the schedulable cannot hold a reference to scheduler or the current Schedulable is running and its associated SchedulingParameters are incompatible with scheduler. - SecurityException SecurityException when the caller is not permitted to set the scheduler for this schedulable. - IllegalSchedulableStateException IllegalSchedulableStateException when scheduler has scheduling or release parameters that are not compatible with the new scheduler and this schedulable is running.